 Women make up roughly half of the 42 million Pashtun people in the borderland.
 The kind of hardship they know is rare.
 Some are bought and sold, others killed for perceived slights against family honor.
 But this doesn’t render them passive.
 Most of the Pashtun women I know possess a rebellious and caustic humor beneath their cerulean burkas, which have become symbols of submission.
 This finds expression in an ancient form of folk poetry called landay.
 Two lines and 22 syllables long, they can be rather startling to the uninitiated.
 War, drones, sex, a husband’s manhood—these poems are short and dangerous, like the poisonous snake for which they’re named.

 Whether it's the constant fretting over Miley Cyrus' influence on school girls or the growing (and troubling) tradition of Purity Balls, it's clear that society has a fascination with young women's sexuality — especially when it comes to controlling it.
 But what are we actually teaching today's girls about sex?
 Fueled by outdated ideals of gender roles and the sense that female sexuality is somehow shameful, there seem to be certain pernicious myths about girls and sex that just won't die.
 That sex education in America has gaping holes in its curriculum hasn't helped much, either; in a recent Centers for Disease Control (CDC) report just 6 out of 10 girls said that their schools' sex ed program included information on how to say no to sex.
 This lack of personal agency was reflected in a forthcoming study by sociologist Heather Hlavka at Marquette University as well, which found that many young girls think of sex simply as something that is "done to them."
 Knowledge is power, and we can promote a healthier relationship with sex by encouraging a more open dialogue, teaching girls to feel comfortable with their sexuality and, most importantly, emphasizing that their bodies are theirs and theirs alone. [more inside]

+Grand Unified Theory of Female Pain.
 "The pain of women turns them into kittens and rabbits and sunsets and sordid red satin goddesses, pales them and bloodies them and starves them, delivers them to death camps and sends locks of their hair to the stars.
 Men put them on trains and under them.
 Violence turns them celestial.
 Age turns them old.
 We can’t look away.
 We can’t stop imagining new ways for them to hurt." [more inside]

 In a study and trial somewhat breathlessly reported as Norwegian troops get unisex dorms, the Norwegian Armed Forces has tried out unisex dorm rooms with two women and four men to a room, and consider the experiment a success, with better unit cohesion and lower rate of sexual harassment as results. [more inside]